AbeHandler/SpringRA/README.md

 - Week 16

 ## Big Unknown Questions?
 - Are there parallel conversations in other areas of business research?
+Maybe people are talking about data-driven theory development in marketing but not citing Berente or using different wording?
 - Is there something special about text data specifically?
+What about other areas?

 ## Tools
 - The RA is encouraged to use AI tools.
 However, the RA is ultimately responsible for both the correctness and quality of their work.